xpire/google_cloud_demo/README.md

     - apache beam pipeline to pass data from Pub/Sub into the model, for training/evaluation
 	- apply preprocessing to the data, such that when we move to serving, this pipeline can be used for **streaming** data

+* BigQuery:
+    - to store the data in, a good choice for large petabyte datasets

 * CloudML:
     - turn model into a package such that it can be trained/deployed on cloudML
 		* requires an estimator, train_spec and eval_spec (check docs)